alexfalkowski/rfunk/README.md

 ### Pattern Matching

-You can also do some pattern Matching
+You can also do some pattern matching

     fun :something do
       match(RFunk.some('YES')) do |p|